smbutterfield/ibmt17-18/_11-further-part-writing/d1-ov-tonalsequences.md

 ---
 layout: chapter
-title: 11d Overview - Diatonic Sequences
+title: 11d Overview - Tonal Sequences
 ---

 A sequence occurs when a musical pattern is established then repeated at a repeated transposition.
 Sequences can be any combination of the following categories: